shauryagit20/Grocery-Management-System-Java/README.md

 # Grocery-Management-System-Java
-This a grocery management system with an interactive UI Yout'll have to make some changes in the Connect.java file
+This a grocery management system with an interactive UI

+You'll have to enter the link to SQL db and its password in the Connect.java file